 - 2.9.1 The Consultant will review plans with the permit authority as early as necessary to assure smooth project development but no later than 66% Contract Documents, unless otherwise approved by the Departmental Representative.
-Consultant will advise and assist administration of any necessary permit fees. - 2.9.2 The Consultant shall support the Contractor in its application for an Occupancy Permit and coordinate the resolution of all outstanding issues related to the permit. - 2.9.3 The Consultant shall apply for the Building Permit and the Contractor shall pay for permits on behalf of RCMP.
+Consultant will advise and assist administration of any necessary permit fees. - 2.9.2 The Consultant shall support the Contractor in its application for an Occupancy Permit and coordinate the resolution of all outstanding issues related to the permit. - 2.9.3 The Contractor shall apply for the Building Permit.